 Where Can I Purchase MMJ in Iowa?

 MedPharm is currently the only approved/licensed cannabis grower in the state.
 There were five licensed dispensaries in Iowa at the beginning.
-However, two of the five closed towards the end of March 2020.
-At the time of writing, the reason for these closures is unclear.
+However, two of the five have since closed their doors.
 Now, patients can only access their MMJ from these three dispensaries:

 - Sioux City // MedPharm Iowa | 5700 Sunnybrook Dr.